aarondewindt/topone/work/proposed plan.md

     - Smaller than the earth → shorter simulations → faster training → more experiments.
     - No atmosphere.
  * Basic launcher
-    - No wings, just a convensional launcher
+    - No wings, just a conventional launcher

 ### Experiments
  1. **Single stage suborbital launcher.**